The Narrowboat Girls

 Nostalgic, heartwarming Second World War saga for fans of Daisy Styles and Elaine Everest

-'One of the nation's favourite wartime saga writers ... creating a warm and engrossing sense of nostalgia that cannot help but seduce' Lancashire Evening Post
+'One of the nation's favourite wartime saga writers ... warm and engrossing' Lancashire Evening Post

 Spring 1944, and the war shows no sign of stopping.
 In Hampshire, Elsie is desperate for a new start after her husband leaves her.
 When her friend Izzy, herself planning an escape from her abusive boyfriend, tells her about the wartime jobs going for women on the canal boats, she jumps at the chance.